Are you choosing a Medigap policy?

-Before guiding you on choosing a Medigap policy let's discuss what a Medigap Plan is.
+Before guiding you on choosing a Medigap policy, let's discuss what a Medigap Plan is.

 A Medigap policy is health insurance sold by private insurance companies to fill the “gaps” in Original Medicare coverage.

-Medigap policies help pay some of the health care costs that the Original Medicare Plan doesn't cover.
+Medigap policies help pay some health care costs that the Original Medicare Plan doesn't cover.
 If you are in the Original Medicare Plan and have a Medigap policy, then Medicare and your Medigap policy will each pay its share of covered health care costs.1

 This type of coverage fills the gaps of original Medicare, including Part A deductibles, Part B deductibles, and co-pays or co-insurance amounts for both Parts of Medicare.

 Medigap plans go hand in hand with your Medicare plan and both pay their own share of costs.

 Because it goes together with both Medicare Parts A and B, you'll need both parts of Medicare in order to obtain a Medigap plan.

 Any private insurance company can offer these supplement plans as long as they offer a set of benefits according to federal laws.
 Additionally, some states have laws that govern Medigap plans as well.
 Because the plans are standardized, the only thing that differs is the cost.
 So you can work with a broker (such as me!) to find the plan that fits your budget.